 You're likely to start by seeing your family doctor or a general practitioner.
-However, you or your child will probably be referred to a doctor who specializes in nervous system disorders (neurologist).
+However, you'll probably be referred to a doctor who specializes in nervous system disorders (neurologist).

 What you can do

 - Write down any symptoms your child is experiencing, including any that may seem unrelated to seizures.

 - Make a list of all medications, vitamins and supplements you or your child takes.

 - Write down questions to ask the doctor.

 Preparing a list of questions will help you make the most of your time with your doctor.
 For absence seizure, some basic questions to ask your doctor include: